sa1dasari/wordle_game.github.io/README.md

 ### General
 - **Dark theme** — modern dark mode for comfortable gameplay
 - **Responsive** — works on desktop and mobile
-- **Offline-safe** — single player mode never breaks even if API is unreachable
+- **Offline-safe** — Solo and Challenge modes never break even if API is unreachable

 ---